Marc Burri

 [ CV ]

-I am an econometrician with a passion for data science and economics.
+I am an economist with a passion for data science and econometrics.
 I leverage alternative, unstructured, and big data for economic forecasting, using time series and machine learning techniques.
 My work involves macroeconomic and textual data to improve predictions and support policy-making.

 Interests